 Zoe knows that humans are also a curious bunch-especially the ones who live past the age of 100-so here she is roosting/investigating but also leaving the very tip of her tail outside the bag as a lure in case anyone wants to conduct a thorough investigation of her approximately 40 year-old tail.
 (The units here are cat years by the way.)

-Alec is the closest thing I have to a brother and we’ve talked about many diverse subjects over the years.
+My cousin and I have talked about many diverse subjects over the years.
 These subjects do not include Mr. Studley’s tool cabinet, oddly enough.
 This I regret deeply.
-If there was ever grist for the mill of a meticulous craftsman like Alec, it would be that tool cabinet.
+If there was ever grist for the mill of a meticulous craftsman like my cousin, it would be that tool cabinet.

-To make up for not bringing Alec up to speed on the well-documented tool cabinet, I thought I would finish off this post by including a liver-related birthday greeting he sent me the other day.
+To make up for not bringing him up to speed on the well-documented tool cabinet, I thought I would finish off this post by including a liver-related birthday greeting he sent me the other day:

 “All you need to know about liver is…that it tastes like liver.
 Everyone knows what iron filings are, right?
 In Science Class?
 The tiny bits of metal that you would dump on a sheet of paper, put a magnet under and watch as the bits form a pattern?
 Yeah.
 Iron filings.
 I’ve never eaten iron filings but I’m pretty sure they taste exactly like liver.

 Hell, we’ve tried to dress it up through the centuries: fried onions, bacon.
 Liver almost ruined both those things for me.
 Can you even imagine…hating bacon?
 Today we have 163 mustards from which to choose.
 What we really have is 163 failed attempts to mask-not enhance-the taste of liver.
 (For something to be enhanced, it has to have something going for it in the first place.)